samshaikdev/Data-Analysis-using-Python/README.md

 # Data-Analysis-using-Python
-data analysis by python of sales in a festival
+data analysis using python of sales in a festival